How is blood removed and replaced?

 - Lower infection rates because there are no foreign materials involved

 Complications are few, but can include the possibility of an aneurysm, or a weakness in the wall of the blood vessel, forming at the site of the fistula or cold hand or fingers.
 Tell your physician or renal care team if any complications or concerns arise.

-- Typically heals faster than a fistula, so patients can undergo dialysis sooner.
+- They typically heal faster than a fistula, so patients can undergo dialysis sooner

 Risks include infection and narrowing of the vein where the graft is attached.